Get answers to some of our commonly asked questions.

 In addition, employers may be obliged to make contributions more frequently due to EBA or Awards within the construction industry.

 You can make an adjustment of super payments made to Cbus, such as changing how a payment was allocated or getting a full or part refund of a contribution payment.
-Only an authorised contact of the employer account can complete a Request for contribution refund or adjustment (PDF).
+Only an authorised contact of the employer account can complete a Contribution refund or correction from (PDF).

 Help us keep this page up to date by sending us your feedback.